 Field noticed a link between productivity and impactful communications among her clients and a move into the mental resilience space, such as exploring coping strategies.

-To add more value to organisations, Field recently launched mental resilience workshops in partnership with a former British army officer.
+To add more value to organizations, Field recently launched mental resilience workshops in partnership with a former British army officer.
 Together, they help teams identify what mental resilience is, how it differs from mental health, how it relates to relationships at work, stress, and how they can support their co-workers and team.
 “It all starts with understanding ourselves, and then matching productivity, mental resilience and communication.”

 Productive, balanced and protected